Personal Reflections on Lausanne 4

 An additional 2,000 participants joined online from more than 100 countries (just 10 percent of the 20,000 initially projected).
 The livestream, however, attracted over 30,000 viewers from 161 countries (impressive, but again, far fewer than the hundreds of thousands initially anticipated).

-My fellow Kiwi, Andrew Jones led the creation of virtual lounges on spatio.io where online participants could create avatars, explore specially built exotic spaces, and hang out with each other.
+My fellow Kiwi, Andrew Jones led the creation of virtual lounges on spatial.io where online participants could create avatars, explore specially built exotic spaces, and hang out with each other.
 Apparently, that space was dominated by Brazilians who brought their “alegria de viver” (zest for life) into the virtual realms!

 On the visitor’s side of the L4 service team, almost 500 people invested themselves selflessly, often going above and beyond the call.
 They served alongside more than 1,600 Korean volunteers serving in multiple ways with unrestrained enthusiasm.
 At last count, 6,888 Koreans also participated in a 24/7 prayer meeting for the gathering in a nearby church.